Sushi Rice - The 10% Rule

 Start by cooking the rice.

-For glossy sushi rice, the most important thing is adding the sushi vinegar while the rice is still freshly cooked and hot.
 Rinse the rice, then cook it in your rice cooker.
-Because you will be adding sushi vinegar later, it helps to use a little less water than usual so the rice cooks slightly firmer.
+Because sushi vinegar will be added later, it helps to use slightly less water than usual so the rice cooks a little firmer.

 - 2